 I’m not one who needs the latest gadgets, or buys a new car every year.
 I like to invest in my vehicles and look after them, which is why in this post I’m going to share with you what I’ve learnt, how I look after my car and how I maintain the condition of my vehicle.

 I always take my car for the recommended service when it’s required and thankfully, I get a notification of this flagged on my dashboard so I don’t have to worry about remembering when it is due!
 I’m not someone who can leave it until its absolutely desperate, safety first ALWAYS.
 I know how to check and change the oil and washer fluid but that’s about it so for the safety of myself and my friends and family, I book in for a full service every 12 months and sometimes an interim service if I’ve done a lot of miles.
 These services highlight if there’s anything wrong with my vehicle and gives me the opportunity to top up on things that can easily be forgotten about such as oil.
-This website provides a great run down of what is usually included with an interim/6 monthly, annual/full and major/2 year car service.

 A MOT is not only a legal requirement to maintain your car, but it’s so important when it comes to your safety, the safety of passengers in your car and other road users and pedestrians.

 I usually book in an MOT around the same time as my annual service, as they work hand-in-hand together.
 When it comes to booking in both an MOT and service I would advise you to find a garage you can trust.
 I know it’s stereotypical, but most garages think women don’t know anything about cars and can sometimes rip you off.
 I would advise going to a garage that someone has recommended to you, or that someone knows personally.